 I and my company, RustyBrick, does not offer search engine optimization services.
 This decision has been made in order to stay unbiased and trusted by both the search engine companies and the search engine industry.
 I do not want either to feel they can push me to any viewpoint or not trust me when sharing something.

 I will however offer phone or in person consultations about future thinking search engine marketing strategies.
-Much of this I do for free on the various sites I write content on, but if someone wants one on one advice, I do offer hourly consulting to explain one on one those messages and strategy.
+Much of this I do for free on the various sites I write content on, but if someone wants one-on-one advice, I do offer hourly consulting to explain one-on-one those messages and strategy.

 My company does build web sites, mostly backend office systems and apps.
 We have built and continue to build many frontend facing web sites.
 Those web sites are built and designed by employees of RustyBrick, who I do help train on best SEO practices.
 We do not perform keyword research, content development, link building, ranking reports and most typical SEO services.
 We do build very search engine friendly web sites.
-We have also done some PPC campaigns for clients but try to avoid doing so for the most part.
+We have also done some PPC campaigns for clients in the past but try to avoid doing so for the most part.